may3rr/survey_generation/README.md

 # An LLM-driven Scientific Literature Surveys Generation Framework Based on Multi-Agents and RAG

-This repository contains the official implementation of the framework proposed in the paper, *"An LLM-driven Scientific Literature Surveys Generation Framework Based on Multi-Agents and RAG"*.
+This repository contains the official implementation for the paper, *"An LLM-driven Scientific Literature Surveys Generation Framework Based on Multi-Agents and RAG"*.

-Our system automates the generation of academic survey papers using a multi-agent architecture combined with Retrieval-Augmented Generation (RAG).
-It supports multiple LLMs and experimental configurations for comprehensive analysis.
+Our framework automates the generation of academic literature surveys by synergizing a multi-agent architecture with Retrieval-Augmented Generation (RAG).
+It provides a reproducible pipeline for generating surveys, evaluating their quality, and comparing the performance of different Large Language Models (LLMs).

 ## Key Features

--   **Multi-Agent Architecture**: A modular system featuring specialized agents for `Paper Allocation`, `Abstract Writing`, and `Section Generation` to ensure a structured and coherent output.
+-   **Multi-Agent Architecture**: A modular system featuring specialized agents for `Paper Allocation`, `Abstract Writing`, and `Section Generation` to ensure structured and coherent output.
--   **Retrieval-Augmented Generation (RAG)**: Integrates a hybrid retrieval mechanism that uses direct citation matching and dense vector search (via FAISS) to ground the generated content in relevant academic literature.
+-   **Retrieval-Augmented Generation (RAG)**: Integrates a hybrid retrieval mechanism that uses direct citation matching and dense vector search (via FAISS) to ground generated content in relevant academic literature.
--   **Configurable Experiments**: Supports various experimental setups, including different LLMs (GPT-4o-mini, Qwen3-14B) and ablation studies to evaluate the framework's components.
+-   **Configurable Experiments**: Supports various experimental setups, including different LLMs (e.g., GPT-4o-mini, Qwen3-14B) and ablation studies.
 -   **Quantitative Evaluation**: Includes scripts for assessing the quality of generated surveys using standard ROUGE metrics.

-## Quick Start Guide
+## Reproducibility Guide

-This guide provides the necessary steps to set up the environment and reproduce the experiments described in the paper.
+### 1. Requirements

+-   **OS**: macOS / Windows 11 / Linux
+-   **Python Version**: 3.9+
+-   **Hardware**: A multi-core CPU is recommended.
+A CUDA-enabled GPU is optional but can accelerate certain embedding processes if `faiss-gpu` is used.

-### 1. Setup Environment
+### 2. Setup Environment

 First, clone the repository and install the required dependencies.